mbraceproject/FsPickler/README.md

-FsCoreSerializer
+FsCoreSerializer (v0.5)
 ================

-A general purpose serializer for F# core types.
+A general purpose binary serializer for .NET objects written in F#.
-Based on Kurt Schelfthout's FsReflect (https://bitbucket.org/kurt/fsreflect) and the serializer implementation of Anton Tayanovskyy (http://fssnip.net/6u).
+* Serializers are precomputed in a compositional manner.
+* Uses dynamic methods over reflection for performance.
+* Supports most serializable .NET types, including classes implementing the ISerializable interface.
+* Highly optimized for the ML types used in F#.
-Observed performance is up to 10-20x faster than that of .NET serializers for recursive algebraic datatypes.
+* Observed performance about 5-20x faster than most serializers bundled with .NET.

+For more information, see http://egtsrp.blogspot.com